Home » Dinner Recipes » Casseroles » Meatball Casserole

 We enjoy it with a side salad, vegetables, or any of the main low carb pasta options out there, such as palm noodles and zoodles.

-Our family’s favorite ways to serve this is on top of zucchini noodles or spaghetti squash.
+Our family’s favorite ways to serve this are on top of zucchini noodles or spaghetti squash.
 For any non-keto eaters, you can serve with garlic bread or a side of al dente pasta.

 Alternatively, you can serve with a side of roasted broccoli or green beans or a green salad.

-Yup!
-Here the meatballs are after forming them.
-I use a large cookie scoop to simplify the process.
+I use a large cookie scoop to simplify the process and make uniformly sized meatballs.
 Since there is no need to get up to your elbows in raw meat, this is a great task to get the kids involved in.
 Mine are pros at scooping low carb meatballs by now.
 Make sure to also check out the video below.

 Absolutely!
 This easy meatball recipe also freezes really well!
 Go ahead and make a double batch and then next time you want an easy Meatball Casserole just thaw, dump into the baking dish, and cover with sauce and cheese.
 Meatball Parmesan in a jiffy!